 Don’t wait for brands to come to you!
 Sometimes all you have to do is ask.
 Really!

 At any given time, I have a laundry list of brands and companies on my radar that I’d love to work with.
 Reaching out to brands you have an affinity for and sharing that story with them will typically help you get noticed.
 If the brand knows you love them, working with you feels less risky.
 Email the brand directly with a positive experience or anecdote you have about their company.
 Then, include some ideas you have for what a partnership with you might look like for them — creating solutions and a “think tank” environment from the get-go gives that person something to get excited about.
 Also be sure to include any relevant and recent collaborations you’ve done that might be of interest.
+Working with their marketing firm, e.g NGPIMC, can also give you some fantastic lessons in what to do with your blog, and what they look for in content.
 Always remember to demonstrate your value and what you bring to the table.
+Don’t forget, marketing isn’t just a tool for your partners.
+If you want to get the word out about your fashion blog, you will likely see it pertinent to employ SEO for fashion strategies to drive your site up the search result rankings, thus garnering more site discoveries and traffic.
+This can be great for growing your brand, especially if you intend to branch out into selling products under this brand down the line.
+This is the same for any venture or business idea you’re trying to market, as getting yourself out there is key.
+No matter what industry you’re looking to work in, you can always read more on how to grow your brand and get yourself noticed.

 3. Talk to Your Blogger + Influencer Friends